-To address this challenge, it is necessary to have a comprehensive and standardized method for measuring the power efficiency of storage devices at the individual device level.
+To address this challenge, it is necessary to have a comprehensive and standardized method for measuring the power efficiency of individual storage devices.
 This document provides a detailed description of the procedures, protocols, and metrics that are used to measure the power efficiency of individual storage devices.

-This document also outlines the requirements for conducting accurate and consistent power efficiency measurements, including the test environment, equipment, and data collection and reduction methods.
+This document defines the requirements for conducting accurate and consistent power efficiency measurements, including the test environment, equipment, and data collection and reduction methods.
 This document serves as a reference for manufacturers, system integrators, regulatory bodies, test organizations and information technology professionals who are interested in evaluating the power efficiency of individual storage devices.